CloudLabsAI-Azure/CAF-Secure-Methodology/02-secure-application.md

 ## Task 1: Configure WAF to protect your web application

-In this task, you will add a Virtual Machine as the Backend pool of the Application gateway and also configure the Application Gateway from the firewall policy.
+In this task, you will add a Virtual Machine as the Backend pool of the Application Gateway and also configure the Application Gateway from the firewall policy.

  1. From the Azure **Home** page, search for **Application gateways (1)** from the search bar and select **Application gateways (2)**.